 1. Business & Strategy Readiness

-Next, align migration goals with business SLAs, timelines, and operational priorities.
-This ensures that critical systems are not disrupted during peak business periods.
-In addition, identify executive sponsors, data owners, IT leads, and security stakeholders.
-Clear ownership and accountability improve decision-making and prevent delays during execution.
+Align migration timelines with business SLAs so critical systems are not disrupted during peak periods.
+Identify executive sponsors, data owners, IT leads, and security stakeholders early.
+Clear ownership and accountability prevent delays during execution.

 2. Current-State Assessment

-After that, identify legacy dependencies and integrations, such as upstream applications, batch jobs, APIs, and third-party tools.
-Many migration risks come from undocumented dependencies.
-At the same time, assess data volumes, historical data retention needs, and future growth patterns.
+Assess data volumes, historical retention needs, and future growth patterns.
 This step is critical for sizing cloud storage, compute resources, and migration timelines accurately.

 3. Data Quality & Profiling

-In addition, identify schema drift, mismatched data types, and inconsistent naming conventions across systems.
-Early detection allows teams to standardize schemas and reduce transformation complexity later.
-Finally, flag sensitive and regulated data such as PII, PHI, and financial records, as these require special handling during migration.
+Identify schema drift, mismatched data types, and inconsistent naming conventions across systems.
+Early detection lets teams standardize schemas and reduce transformation complexity later.

 4. Governance & Compliance Readiness